 Hit and Run Crashes and Personal Injury Law

 Personal injury laws come into play in all car accidents.
 Nevada law imposes a duty on drivers to operate their vehicles safely.
 If another driver takes an action that poses an unreasonable risk to others and you’re hurt, they may be civilly liable to you.

 Civil liability is in addition to any criminal charges and penalties they might face.
-Nevada law requires drivers who are involved in an accident to stop their vehicle and make a report.
+Nevada law requires drivers who are involved in an accident to stop their vehicles and make a report.
 If the other driver flees from the crash and you’re hurt as a result, they may owe you for damages.